 Subject to regulatory acceptance, the HFC includes a reasonable return on investment.
-The HFC is separate from the Transmission Service Charge (TSC) and the NYPA Transmission Adjustment Charge (NTAC) determined in accordance with Attachment H of the NYISO

-OATT and the Reliability Facilities Charge (RFC) established in accordance with Attachment Y and Rate Schedule 10 (Section 6.10) of the NYISO OATT.
+The HFC is separate from the Transmission Service Charge (TSC) and the NYPA Transmission Adjustment Charge (NTAC) determined in accordance with Attachment H of the NYISO OATT and the Reliability Facilities Charge (RFC) established in accordance with Attachment Y and Rate Schedule 10 (Section 6.10) of the NYISO OATT.

-8.10.1 Recovery of Transmission Owner's Costs Related to Highway System Delivery Upgrades

-Prior to the implementation of any HFC, each TO must file with FERC the rate treatment that will be used to derive and determine the revenue requirement to be included in the HFC for Highway SDUs undertaken pursuant to a Class Year Deliverability Study and allocated to LSEs in accordance with Section 25.7.12 of Attachment S of the NYISO OATT.
+8.10.1 Recovery of Transmission Owner's Costs Related to Highway System Delivery Upgrades for Highway SDUs undertaken pursuant to a Class Year Deliverability Study and allocated to LSEs in accordance with Section 25.7.12 of Attachment S of the NYISO OATT.
 The rate treatment will provide for the recovery of the full revenue requirement for that portion of a Highway SDU that is allocated to LSEs consistent with the provisions of Attachment S and this Section 8.10.